arian/Array.Math/README.md

 Create a sequence

-A function with a return

 	#JS
+	//A function with a return
 	[].sequence(function(n){
 		return Math.pow(-1,n);
 	},[start],[length]);

-A recursive function without a return
+	// A recursive function without a return

-	#JS
 	// Fibonacci
 	[1,1].sequence(function(n){
 		this[n+2] = this[n]+this[n+1];